CaraV89/projectOne/README.md

 #### Requirements
 - Personal Image
 - "About Me" Description
+    I am  a  senior at EWU and will hopefully gradute in the Spring of 2017.
 - Tell me about your goals and aspirations.
 - The cover of your favorite book, linked to it's Amazon page.
 Provide a description of why its your favorite book.
 - Top 3 favorite meals with an image and brief description for each.